MIXRAG : Mixture-of-Experts Retrieval-Augmented Generation for Textual Graph Understanding and Question Answering: Proposed Method

 \textbf{Subgraph Retrieval.} Subgraph retrieval aims to extract a compact yet comprehensive subgraph that is most relevant to the question.
 It is designed to capture richer information needed for answering complex queries.
 It serves two main goals: filtering out irrelevant information that could distract the language model from the essential context, and maintaining a manageable graph size that can be effectively serialized into text for LLM processing.
 The subgraph is typically constructed by expanding from the retrieved seed entities along top-ranked relations, within a limited number of hops.
 This process ensures that the resulting subgraph preserves both the structural and semantic connections most relevant to the query.
+Unlike entity and relation retrievers, a subgraph retriever extracts richer information from the underlying data graph, enabling support for more complex reasoning tasks.